 Cornmill Bunkhouse, Cornmill Bunkhouse, Achumore, Strathhalladale, Sutherland, KW13 6YT

 Cornmill Bunkhouse is situated on a traditional croft which has been in the family for many generations.
 The croft runs ewes, spring-calving cows, and grows winter feed and woodland.
 The mill was built in the early 1800s and was active until around 1926.
 It has been converted into 4 star affordable and comfortable accommodation for individuals or groups.
 The bunkhouse can sleep up to 14 people.
 It has a large self-catering kitchen and open-plan sitting room on the first floor, in which the old grinding wheel now serves as a coffee table.
 There is level access to the first floor at the rear of the building, with an easy going stair down to the ground floor, which has two bunk rooms, a disabled access toilet/wetroom and a toilet with a shower.
 The first bunk room sleeps 8.
 The second sleeps 6 and has a patio door looking onto the workings of the old mill with its large wooden cog driving wheels.
-Activities can be organised for groups including Laser Tagging, Shooting and Clippage.
+Activities can be organised for groups including Laser Tagging, and Claypigeon Shooting.
 Hen and stag parties welcome.
 Come and enjoy this historic setting.
 4 star tourist board graded.This accommodation is featured on our map of North East Highlands of Scotland and here is its own website.

 or call Sandy Murray on